How to Purchase Labels? A Cost-Effective Approach Using Active Learning Markets: Real-world applications

 \subsubsection{Does active learning improve cost-efficiency for analysts?}

-\revised{Beyond the averages reported in Table \ref{tab:comparison1}, a more revealing picture arises when we track how cost efficiency evolves from the analyst’s perspective.} \revised{Figure~\ref{fig:V_SC_seller} illustrates the cumulative average of the cost-efficiency ratio, $\Delta v / \Delta c$, achieved up to the data points purchased, where $\Delta v$ represents the reduction in posterior variance due to each data point, and $\Delta c$ denotes its associated price.
-A higher value of $\Delta v / \Delta c$ indicates a greater reduction in variance per unit cost.} As shown in this figure, VBAL and QBCAL consistently outperform the baseline RSC method. \revised{Note that we report dynamics only for SC because, under constraints \eqref{constraint2}–\eqref{constraint3} in the optimization problem \eqref{analyst_problem_relax}, the cost-efficiency ratio in BC is fixed at \(1/\phi\) and thus omitted.}
+Beyond the average improvements reported in Table \ref{tab:comparison1}, a more revealing picture arises when we track how cost efficiency evolves from the analyst’s perspective. \minorrev{Figure~\ref{fig:V_SC_seller} illustrates the cumulative average of the cost-efficiency ratio, $\Delta v / \Delta c$, achieved up to the data points purchased, where $\Delta v$ represents the reduction in posterior variance due to each data point, and $\Delta c$ denotes its associated price.
+A higher value of $\Delta v / \Delta c$ indicates a greater reduction in variance per unit cost.} As shown in this figure, VBAL and QBCAL consistently outperform the baseline RSC method. \minorrev{Greedy Knapsack (GK) exhibits a high initial cumulative $\Delta v/\Delta c$ mainly because it purchases the lowest-cost points first ($1/\eta_j$ in a descending order), which inflates the early running average.
+However, this advantage quickly diminishes as additional low-cost points yield smaller marginal variance reductions, causing GK’s cumulative $\Delta v/\Delta c$ to decline.
+Consistently, Table~\ref{tab:comparison1} shows that GK delivers lower improvement per purchased point overall than VBAL and QBCAL.} Note that we report dynamics only for SC because, under constraints \eqref{constraint2}–\eqref{constraint3} in the optimization problem \eqref{analyst_problem_relax}, the cost-efficiency ratio in BC is fixed at \(1/\phi\) and thus omitted